MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 ## Write and run queries

-Use the query editor in the query page to interact with your data, with the support of Intellisense and auto-completion.
-First, select the database on which to run your query, and the query context will be displayed in the top toolbar.
+Use the query editor to interact with your data.
+Queries run in the context of a particular database.
+Select the relevant database from the left panel to set the query context.
+You can see the query context in the top toolbar.

 :::image type="content" source="media/web-ui-query/query-context.png" alt-text="Screenshot of multiple query tabs and their context." lightbox="media/web-ui-query/query-context.png":::

-The editor provides suggestions and auto-completion options as you write your query.
-The editor will alert you if you attempt to access data that isn't in the selected database as well as make suggestions to optimize your queries.
+The editor uses Intellisense and autocompletion to provide suggestions as you write your query.
+The editor alerts you if you attempt to access data that isn't in the selected database and make suggestions to optimize your queries.

 To return all records matching the query, select **Run** or press *Shift + Enter*.
 To see a preview of 50 results, select the dropdown menu on the **Run** button and select **Preview results**.
 If you have multiple queries in the same tab, make sure to select the query you want to run before running the query.